 - 1. Login to the management terminal. - 2.
 Administer the system by referring to the Installation and Test for Adjuncts and Peripherals, 555-230-125. - 3.
-Enter list configuration all to determine if the new circuit pack appears in the correct slot and that there are no circuit pack conflicts.
+Type list configuration all and press Enter to determine if the new circuit pack appears in the correct slot and that there are no circuit pack conflicts.